mlosada323/Microbiome-Data-Analysis-in-R/Demonstrations/Demonstration_2/Dem2.md

 Complete the following demonstration in RStudio.
 Create a markdown file of your script.
 You can follow detail instructions in Xia et al. (2018), Chapter 4: Introduction to R, RStudio and ggplot2.
 All the sections below match the sections in the book

 ## 4.2.
 Introduction to the dplyr Package
-dplyr is a grammar of data manipulation package, providing a consistent set of verbs that help you solve the most common data manipulation challenges
+dplyr is a grammar of data manipulation, providing a consistent set of verbs that help you solve the most common data manipulation challenges
 You can read more about dplyr at https://cran.r-project.org/web/packages/dplyr/index.html

 ```r